 Most mountain bike teams start small and grow quickly; it’s a tremendous challenge but highly rewarding!
 The first step for many successful coaches is attending our winter coaches conference, AKA the Leaders’ Summit.
 If you miss the winter Summit and want to coach this year, you can register as a general volunteer.
 You will need to attend the conference next winter.

-Administrators, teaches, parents, students and/or community members can start a cycling club at their local high school.
-While it is not necessary that the person who initiates the club to be a school “insider” (teacher or administrator), this can be very useful.
+Administrators, teaches, parents, students and/or community members can start a cycling club at their local high school or in their local area.
+Composite teams for a specific geographic area where a school based team is not available can help get more interest to eventually move to school based teams.
+While it is not necessary that the person who initiates a school-based club to be a school “insider” (teacher or administrator), this can be very useful.
 A teacher, administrator or school volunteer within the school possesses certain advantages, such as knowledge of the school community, bureaucratic systems and channels, and how to access potential teen cyclists.

 If you are a coach and interested in starting a team, please contact Programs Director, Lisa Hayes, firstname.lastname@example.org to be invited to register through the PitZone.
 At this time anyone who intends to coach a team should register with the League so that they are covered under our insurance.
 League teams are limited to the number of weeks they can have pre-season practice.
 In addition, teams are not insured outside of these limits.

-NICA Coaches License Program
+Coach License Program